List of Hannah Montana characters: Lilly Truscott

-Miley also has a dream in which Lilly starts dating Jackson, and must learn to accept her friend for who she is.
+Miley also has a dream in which Lilly starts dating Jackson and must learn to accept her friend for who she is.
 When Miley wakes up, she believes the dream was real and is pleasantly surprised when Lilly reacts with disgust.

 In "You Are So Sue-able to Me," Lilly has a crush on her schoolmate Matt Marshall, but it is never revealed if they actually dated.
 After Matt asks Lilly to a dance, Miley tries to get Lilly to change her tomboy image so that Matt will find her more attractive.
 However, Matt gets turned off by Lilly's new look and stands her up.
 Lilly and Matt reconcile at the end of the episode after Miley was found liable for Lilly's suffering in the Teen Court.
 Lilly's celebrity crush is Orlando Bloom.
 Bloom is a recurring off-screen character in the show whom Lilly sometimes harasses at parties as Lola.
-She also has a crush on Justin Timberlake and supposedly spread a rumor that he's dating Lola.
+She also has a crush on Justin Timberlake and supposedly spread a rumor that he is dating Lola.

-In the season 3 episode "Uptight (Oliver's Alright)", it is mentioned that Lilly had a crush on her French teacher during 7th grade.
+In the Season 3 episode "Uptight (Oliver's Alright)", it is mentioned that Lilly had a crush on her French teacher during 7th grade.
 She wore a beret to school and said "Oui, Oui" so much that people started calling her "Tinkles Truscott".

-Lilly starts her most significant and successful relationship when she started dating Oliver Oken in season 3 of the series.
+Lilly starts her most significant and successful relationship when she started dating Oliver Oken in Season 3 of the series.
 Their friendship started in preschool when Lilly held his hand in order to share his crayons.
 "He had the 64-Pack with the sharpener!"
 Said Lilly.
 The two were best friends for years until one night after a beach party where they decided to date.
 At the time, Miley was away shooting her feature film Indiana Joannie, then later finds out in "What I Don't Like About You."
-However, after an argument over their favorite bands (Radiohead and Coldplay), they broke up.
-Miley made a mini-Indiana Joannie movie and they made up and resumed dating.
+However, after an argument over their favorite bands (Radiohead for Lilly and Coldplay for Oliver), they broke up.
+Miley made a mini-Indiana Joannie movie, and they made up and resumed dating.
 They attended prom together in Promma Mia.
 In "He Could Be The One," Lilly says she loves Oliver.
 Their nicknames for each other are "Olly-pop" and "Lilly-pop."
 In "I Honestly Love You (No Not You)" Lilly tells Miley that Oliver calls her "Lilly-pop" because she had a pimple.